hands-on-cloud/hands-on.cloud/hugo/content/How to use AWS SAM to simplify Serverless Python applications development/index.md

 authors:
   - Andrei Maksimov
 ---
-# How to use AWS SAM to simplify Serverless Python applications development
+# How to use AWS SAM to simplify Serverless Python development

 {{< my-picture name="How-to-use-AWS-SAM-to-simplify-Serverless-Python-applications-development" >}}